geekswagg/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/UpdateDefaultMetadata.md

 }
 ```

-4. Build and Run
+5. Build and Run
    - Click on the AzTS_Extended as shown below to run the project: <br />
       ![Build Step 1](../../Images/06_OrgPolicy_Setup_BuildStep.png)<br/>
    - Output looks like below:<br/>
       ![Run Output](../../Images/06_OrgPolicy_Setup_RunStep1.png)<br />
       ![Run Output](../../Images/06_OrgPolicy_Setup_RunStep2.png)

-<b>Next Steps:</b>

-1. Verify your local system changes:
+6. Verify your local system changes:
  You can verify your changes in the Log Analytics Workspace with the help of this query.
     ``` kusto
     AzSK_ControlResults_CL
     | where TimeGenerated > ago(30m)
     | where ControlName_s == "Azure_Storage_AuthN_Dont_Allow_Anonymous" or ControlName_s == "Azure_Storage_DP_Encrypt_In_Transit" or ControlName_s == "Azure_Storage_DP_Use_Secure_TLS_Version"
     ```

+    For the `AzSK_ControlResults_CL` query, you should be able to find two control scanned i.e. "Azure_Storage_DP_Encrypt_In_Transit" and "Azure_Storage_AuthN_Dont_Allow_Anonymous".
+Since we have disabled the control Azure_Storage_DP_Use_Secure_TLS_Version, the Control Scan Result would not be able to show that in result.
+For the remaining two controls, you can verify their ControlSeverity and Recommendation respectively.

     Few simple queries are provided in this [link](https://github.com/azsk/AzTS-docs/tree/main/01-Setup%20and%20getting%20started#4-log-analytics-visualization) related to the inventory and Control Scan summary for reference.

+<b>Next Steps:</b>

-Deploy the changes:
+1. Deploy the changes:

-2. You can deploy the JSON files with your changes in your current AzTS solution now using the helper script.
+You can deploy the JSON files with your changes in your current AzTS solution now using the helper script.
 Please follow the steps mentioned below.

 - Download the script from [here](./Scripts/DeployCustomControlConfiguration.ps1)